sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/features.md

 This feature is currently under active development for self-hosted Sourcegraph instances and is disabled by default.

-Your site admin can enable search contexts on your private instance in site configuration using the following:
+Your site admin can enable search contexts on your private instance in global settings using the following:

 ```json
 "experimentalFeatures": {